Skip to main content

-The Canadian Fitness and Lifestyle Research Institute’s Physical Activity and Sport Monitoring Program (PASMP) is internationally recognized as a comprehensive surveillance system to guide and assess the population impact of policy in the area of physical activity and sport.
+The Canadian Fitness and Lifestyle Research Institute’s Physical Activity and Sport Monitoring Program (PASMP) is internationally recognized as a comprehensive surveillance system to guide and assess the population impact of policy in the area of physical activity, recreation, and sport.

 The CFLRI’s PASMP achieves the task of knowledge creation by gathering information from many types of research studies as described in the CFLRI’s Research Framework in Figure 1, including: